-Over the next 17 weeks, I am going to be playing cash games on either DraftKings or FanDuel, and I will break down my thought process when deciding which players to roster in my lineup.
+Remember, throughout the season, I am going to be playing cash games on either DraftKings or FanDuel, and I will break down my thought process when deciding which players to roster in my lineup.

 It should be noted that I am a big believer in playing only on one site when it comes to cash games.
 When I first started playing DFS, I used to be the guy who would play on four different sites on every slate, and I quickly realized that I can easily cash on one site, but not cash on the other, which makes everything a wash.
 When you consider how high the rake is on the big sites like DraftKings or FanDuel, you can easily understand that going 1-for-2 in your cash games is going to be detrimental in the long run.
 I definitely want to point out that this does not include player-friendly sites like SuperDraft, where the rake is much lower, bonuses are bigger, and where you’ll sometimes even see overlay.

 There was a lot of things completely up in the air leading up to roster lock this past Sunday morning.
 Obviously, the player pools had already been condensed due to the postponements of the Titans/Steelers and Patriots/Chiefs games, but we were all curious to see the results of the Saints COVID-19 tests after Fullback Michael Burton tested positive for COVID-19.
 Fortunately the best case scenario ended up happening because Burton’s positive test was actually a false positive, meaning everyone else’s tests showed up as negative, and things ended up going as planned.